Google May Use Data in the Knowledge Graph to Make it Better

 - subject entity name

-This kind of clustering takes place in order to generate source data graphs.
+This kind of clustering takes place to generate source data graphs.

-- Potential entities may be identified from facts generated from web-based sources
+- Potential entities may be from facts generated from web-based sources

-- Facts from those sources are analyzed and cleaned, generating a small source data graph that includes entities and facts from those sources
+- Those Facts can be analyzed and cleaned, generating a small source data graph that includes entities and facts from those sources

-- The source graph may be generated for a potential source entity that does not have a matching entity in the target data graph
+- The source graph may be from a potential source entity that does not have a matching entity in the target data graph

 - The system may repeat the analysis and generation of source data graphs for many source documents, generating many source graphs, each for a particular source document